$277 Find Cheap Flights from New York to Saudi Arabia

 • What is the cheapest time of day to fly to Saudi Arabia?

-The cheapest time of day to fly to Saudi Arabia is generally in the morning, when round-trip flights cost $897 on average.
-Morning departures are around 3% cheaper than evening flights, on average.
-The most expensive time of day to fly to Saudi Arabia is generally in the afternoon, which is peak travel time and where the average cost of a ticket is $935.
+The cheapest time of day to fly to Saudi Arabia is generally at night, when round-trip flights cost $854 on average.
+The most expensive time of day to fly to Saudi Arabia is generally in the morning, which is peak travel time and where the average cost of a ticket is $891.

 Top tips for finding cheap flights to Saudi Arabia